ChainSafe/forest/documentation/src/wallet.md

 If you want to use the builtin wallet in a Lotus or Forest node, you can use the `forest-wallet` executable with the `--remote-wallet` option.
-The subcommands remain the same but they require write access to the remote Filecoin node.
+The subcommands remain the same but require write access to the remote Filecoin node.